 Toddlers love soft and fuzzy things.
 You might find that some soft and fuzzy socks are just the thing for your little one.
 This gives them something fun and warm to wear on the night of Christmas Eve.

 A book (or a few) is a fantastic gift for toddlers, and make great Christmas Eve gifts.

 There’s actually an Icelandic tradition of gifting books on Christmas Eve, and then spending the rest of the night reading.
 Pretty cool if you ask me, and I love the idea of incorporating this into a Christmas Eve box.
 And if you want to use it as an educational moment, teach your kids about the Icelandic tradition!

 You can use pretty much any toddler appropriate book to add to the Christmas Eve box.
 If you want to stick with Christmas books, Amazon has some great options.
-One of my personal favorites is How the Grinch Stole Christmas.
+My toddler’s personal favorite is The Little Blue Truck’s Christmas.

 Pro Tip: If you order $20 or more in books on Amazon, you can get $5 off with the promo code NOVBOOK18.
 This offer is only valid through November, so definitely take advantage of this awesome deal if you plan to get books for your toddler for Christmas!

 If your family likes to watch movies, getting a toddler friendly movie to watch Christmas Eve makes a great addition to your toddler’s Christmas Eve box.
 You can watch your toddler’s movie first, and then watch your favorite Christmas movie (or an older child’s Christmas Eve movie) after your little one has gone to bed.

 Regardless of what your family eats or doesn’t eat, I am positive you can find some snacks that you can add to your toddler’s Christmas Eve box.